Links to: 2020/21 – 2018/19 – 2016/17 – 2014/15 – 2012/13

 The Ballina Flood and our House:

-Some of our followers may know that we home-built Banyandah then sailed around the world in ‘ever-increasing circles’ for the next 15 years, home schooling our two sons along the way.
+Some of our followers may know that we home-built Banyandah then sailed around the world in ‘ever-increasing circles’ for 15 years, home schooling our two sons along the way.

 What few know is that upon our return to Australia in 1987, we purchased a bit of farmland alongside the Richmond River, just upstream from Ballina NSW.

-Having spent our accumulated savings on the land, we continued to live afloat, on the anchor in Mobbs Bay.
+Having spent our accumulated savings on the land, we continued to live afloat, anchored in Mobbs Bay.
 Our sons could row across the river to complete their high school education, while their parents went along the road to build a simple house from assorted materials; some new, the rest from salvaged materials.
-Back then on the Peninsula, time seemed to be thirty years behind, letting us trade labour for services and enjoy lots of help from the locals.
+Back then, Peninsula time seemed thirty years behind, letting us trade labour for services and enjoy lots of help from the locals.
 Our sons also helped with the building and learnt basic carpentry, while acquiring both knowledge and he-man muscles.

 As the years zoomed past, we became more and more involved in local issues and joined a group fighting the rezoning of Ballina’s only marina that would allow a developer to carve up the land for house lots.
 The group established a petition in many Ballina businesses that received thousands of signatures.
 But when the matter came before the Ballina Council, the developer’s lawyers argued our petition was invalid because it contained an unsubstantiated claim that pleasure boating would diminish.
 The Council agreed, threw out the signatures and voted in favour of rezoning.
 They also told the public that they would build a new marina closer to the centre of town—Hmm, after nearly 30 years, that has yet to happen.
 What did happen, the hire boats, houseboat rentals, tour boats all collapsed.
 Plus, the marine fuel bowsers are gone.